RocketCommunicationsInc/astro/.changeset/clever-melons-collect.md

 "@astrouxds/astro-web-components": major
 ---

+WHAT: The props of modal-title and modal-message on rux-dialog have been renamed header and message.
+WHY: Prop names are more accurate and less-verbose now.
-WHAT: The props of modal-title and modal-message on rux-dialog have been renamed dialog-title and dialog-message.
-WHY: The was a vestige of the modal to dialog renaming.
-HOW TO MIGRATE: Change all instances of modal-title or modal-message props to dialog-title and dialog-message.
+HOW TO MIGRATE: Change all instances of modal-title or modal-message props to header and message.